-International Business Machines Corporation (IBM) has a mission statement and vision statement strongly associated with the organization and its brand.
-A company’s corporate vision statement sets the desired future state of the business, to guide strategic management and direction.
-IBM’s vision statement marks the importance of the leadership of the business in the information technology industry.
-In relation, a company’s corporate mission statement determines the types of actions that define the business, and guides the development of strategies and tactics.
-IBM’s mission statement emphasizes operations in the information technology market, inclusive of computing technologies and related services.
-The Porter’s Five Forces analysis of IBM shows that competition is strong, involving firms like Google (Alphabet Inc.), Amazon.com, Intel, and Microsoft.
-Also known as Big Blue, IBM uses its corporate vision and mission statements in developing competitive advantages against such firms in the industry.
-In relation, the company applies its corporate mission and vision statements to influence employees, called IBMers, to ensure leadership in contributing to the business and to embody excellence in their work.
+IBM has a mission statement and vision statement strongly associated with the organization and its brand.
+A company’s corporate vision statement sets the desired future state of the business.
+IBM’s vision statement marks the importance of leadership in the information technology industry.
+On the other hand, the corporate mission statement defines business activity and related strategies.
+IBM’s mission statement emphasizes computing technologies and related services.
+These products compete with those of other large technology firms.
+For instance, the Five Forces analysis of IBM shows competition with Oracle, Cisco, Google (Alphabet), Amazon, Intel, and Microsoft.
+Also known as Big Blue, the company uses its corporate vision and mission statements in developing competitive advantages.
+The company applies its corporate mission and vision statements to influence employees, called IBMers, to embody excellence in their work.

-IBM’s Corporate Mission Statement
+IBM’s Mission Statement

 - Leadership in information technologies

-- Professional solutions, services and consulting businesses worldwide
+- Professional solutions, services, and consulting businesses

-IBM’s Corporate Vision Statement
+IBM’s Vision Statement

 - Helping customers apply technology to solve their problems

 - Continuing to be the basic resource in this industry